-Hampden Academy will soon have a new 6,800 SF learning space on its third floor.
-The eight additional classrooms will allow the third floor to become STEM focused, with new instructional space for math and computer programming rounding out existing science classrooms and labs.
-Relocated first floor math spaces will allow room for new programs including a Maker Space for 3D printing, JROTC and additional special education space.
+Hampden Academy now has a new 6,800 SF learning space on its third floor.
+The eight additional classrooms allow the third floor to become STEM focused, with new instructional space for math and computer programming rounding out existing science classrooms and labs.
+Relocated first floor math spaces provided room for new programs including a Maker Space for 3D printing, JROTC and additional special education space.
 This $2M project was made possible by federal Elementary and Secondary School Emergency Relief (ESSER) funding.